 Disclosure of electoral gifts

-Both candidates and donors are required to disclose information about any electoral related gift with a value of $200.00 or more that is given or promised within the disclosure period.
-It is essential that candidates be aware of this legislative requirement and should advise donors of their reporting responsibilities.
+Both candidates and donors are required to disclose information about any electoral related gift with a value of $200 or more that is given or promised within the disclosure period.
+It is essential that candidates be aware of this legislative requirement and should advise of their reporting responsibilities.

-The disclosure period finishes three days after Election Day (for unsuccessful candidates) and on the start day for financial interest returns for successful candidates.
+The disclosure period concludes 3 days after election day for unsuccessful candidates or for successful candidates on the start day for financial interest returns.

 How a disclosure is made